CJMerit/Weather-Forecaster/README.md

 ## Description
 Want to take a trip?
 You need to plan for the weather, wherever you're going!
-Just put in the city and zip code you are visiting, and you'll get the forecast for the next five days!
+Just put in the city and zip code you are visiting, and you'll get the forecast for the next five days.
+It will also save your searches so you can get the forecast for your favorite cities.

 ## Built With
 - HTML